 How Does Low Carb Diet Work?

-The principle of low carb diet is that when you reduce the amount of carbohydrates in your diet, this will lead to the reduction of insulin production and thus, less hunger.
-Also, when the source of carbohydrates are not available and the blood sugar levels are low, the body will release another hormone called glucagon to raise up the levels by converting stored glycogen into glucose.
+The principle of the low-carb diet is that when you reduce the number of carbohydrates in your diet, this will lead to the reduction of insulin production and thus, less hunger.
+Also, when the source of carbohydrates is not available and the blood sugar levels are low, the body will release another hormone called glucagon to raise the levels by converting stored glycogen into glucose.

 When the glycogen stores are depleted, the body will switch to stored fat for energy.
 The fat stores are broken down into ketones, the main fuel for energy.
 When more fats are metabolized, the blood ketone levels will be raised, which will lead to a condition called ketosis.
-When the body is in the state of ketosis, a person may have symptoms like nausea, fatigue and feeling less hungry.
-With continuing fat burning and eating less, this will directly contribute to weight loss.
+When the body is in the state of ketosis, a person may have symptoms like nausea, fatigue, and feeling less hungry.
+Continuing fat burning and eating less, will directly contribute to weight loss.

 Cautions for Low Carb Diet

-Though low carb diet is effective for weight loss, especially for obese people, the very high ketone levels can be dangerous.
-Our bodies tend to reduce the ketone levels by breathing out and expelling through urine.
-The prolonged high ketone levels may cause damaging to organs such as liver and kidneys.
+Though a low-carb diet is effective for weight loss, especially for obese people, the very high ketone levels can be dangerous.
+Our bodies tend to reduce ketone levels by breathing out and expelling through urine.
+The prolonged high ketone levels may cause damage to organs such as the liver and kidneys.

 Related: Atkins vs Keto Diet: Similarities and Differences